 In Esfahan Grand Bazaar you can also find beautiful objects in silver and miniature painted boxes made with camel bone.
 In this market, don’t shy away from performing your best haggling skills.

 Last but not least, some very much appreciated Iran souvenirs are its beautiful precious and semi-precious stones.

 From rubies to turquoise, in Iran, you can find pretty jewellery made with local precious stones or you can even buy only the stones and get your jewelry made once back home.

 Important turquoise mines in Iran are in Nishapur, in the province of Khorasan.
 Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewellery and house ornaments, it’s easy to understand the turquoise has been used since ancient times in Persia.

 According to Iranian culture, the turquoise stone bears many benefits.

 Among the turquoise stone benefits, there is protection you against evil eyes, against accidents and disasters, it eliminates stress and depression, brings happiness and good luck and brings prosperity to your business, not to mention it cures pretty much every sickness.

-If you are still looking for things to bring back from Iran, don’t disregard some turquoise sets, you can find different qualities, prices and shapes.
+If you are still looking for things to bring back from Iran, don’t disregard some turquoise sets, you can find different qualities, prices, and shapes.

-There are many different qualities of turquoise gemstone.
+There are many different qualities of a turquoise gemstone.
 The best and most expensive is the solid sky blue turquoise without the matrix and no white and black spots.
 Keep in mind that the white and dark spots are delicate and hard to see but if you pay very close attention, you might be able to spot them.
 The turquoise stones with some dark dots are not pure so be careful not buy it overpriced.

 If you liked this post, you might enjoy also: